GllmN/weatherStation/README.md

 # WEATHERSTATION
-Creation an application with Node.js with one or more API request.
+Creation an application in Javascript with one or more API request.

 It's an application weather geolocalisable with temperature and wind.